TheUltimateOptimist/responsiveness/README.md

   child: child,
 )
 ```
-Nevertheless, I advise you to use the default values as they have been well thought through and proven themselves over time.
+Nevertheless, I advise you to use the default values as they have been well thought through and have proven themselves over time.

 ##  4. <a name='CreatingtheUI'></a>Creating the UI